 - Your pet won't let you touch their mouth

 - Dropping food

 These could all be signs of health issues such as periodontal disease, infection, tooth decay, and much more.

 Without opposable thumbs, it's not so easy for Fido.
-Without a healthy diet, something to chew on, and check-ups it's easy to let this condition get out of hand.
+Without a healthy diet, something to chew on, and check-ups, it's easy to let this condition get out of hand.
 If left untreated, your pet can lose teeth, or even worse -- develop more serious illnesses such as diabetes, heart and lung disease, kidney problems, and even cancer.

 Available Treatments: Non-Equine Species

-So, what can you expect if you do need to go to a veterinary dental clinic?
+So, what can you expect if you do need to go to a veterinary dentistry clinic?
 Well, other than regular exams, cleanings, and check-ups, most veterinary dentists are specially trained and qualified to perform complex dental procedures such as:

 - Oral surgery